The Big Problem with Income Claim Marketing

 As I write this, I don’t have all the answers, but I do know that as consumers we’ve got choices.

-We can choose to continue to do business with people who use their income claims to drive their marketing and sales, or we can see that for the red flag it is.
+We can choose to continue doing business with people who use their income claims to drive their marketing and sales, or we can recognize it as a red flag.

 It’s important to note here that I’m not here to shame anyone for talking about money, far from it.
 For me, it’s a matter of motivation and of context.

-If so, I’d take the time to thoroughly vet that individual, as anyone teaching you how to make more money based on how much money they make is suspect.
-If they’re relying that heavily on the lifestyle and living the dream, versus actual substance, you may find yourself duped and in debt after you buy.
+From my perspective as a business owner with 20+ years of marketing experience, anyone who teaches you to make more money based on how much they make is suspect.
+If they’re relying that heavily on the lifestyle and living the dream, versus actual substance, you're likely to find yourself duped and in debt after you buy.

-I also recognize for some of you that people talking about how much money they make is a possibility model.
+I also recognize that for some of you, people talking about how much money they make is a possibility model.
 It’s aspirational.
 I’m not here to kill your dreams, but to encourage you to think carefully about what you really and truly want.

-Before I entered this industry I was extremely content with how much money I was making, and exceeding any expectations I had for myself.
-While this industry helped me see a different path ahead for my business, it also started to brainwash me into thinking making more money would drastically improve, well, everything.
+Before I entered this industry, I was extremely content with how much money I was making and exceeding any expectations I had for myself.
+While this industry helped me see a different path ahead for my business, it also started to brainwash me into thinking that making more money would drastically improve, well, everything.

-It’s taken me years to untether myself from the seven figure business dream and to settle into something that feels right for me.
-That’s a small, simple and sustainable business where I enjoy what I do.
+It’s taken me years to untether myself from the seven-figure business dream and to settle into something that feels right for me.
+That’s a relatively boring business where I enjoy what I do.
 It’s a comfortable, but not fancy life.
 And yes, it’s getting a great deal on anything we do buy, because why pay more?

-My point here is that you should design it for yourself.
+My point here is that you should decide and design it for yourself because revenue isn't the only metric of success.

 Finally, as a business owner, you can commit to not using income claim marketing in your business.
 I know it may feel necessary, but it’s not.
 There are so many other, proven ways to build trust with potential customers.